ilyaemelian/solar-wind-dashboard/visualizations/README.md

 - All visualizations use dark theme matching the project design
 - Colors: #00d1ff (accent), #9fb3c8 (muted), #0a0e27 (background)
-- Format optimized for Columbia University presentation
+- Format optimized for academic presentations